Research and Evaluation

-FRCA prioritizes conducting annual program evaluations using third-party vendors to demonstrate positive outcomes for families receiving FDS in the areas of economic self-sufficiency, family protective factors, and health.
+FRCA conducts program evaluations that demonstrate positive outcomes for families.
+Throughout all of FRCA’s evaluations, we know that families statistically improve in economic self-sufficiency, family protective factors, and health.
 Find the executive summaries of our annual evaluation reports below.

 FAMILY RESOURCE CENTER ASSOCIATION 2022-2023 EVALUATION REPORT